mirnaiem/awesome-chef-client/README.md

 - By clicking blog option one can show some questions and answers.

--By clicking register button one can sign up.by his name, email, password and photo url
+- By clicking register button one can sign up.by his name, email, password and photo url

 - By clicking login one can login if he/she register .